-Garbage Matters: A Comparative History of Waste in East Asia
+Garbage Matters: A Comparative History of Waste in E. Asia

 As archaeologists have repeatedly confirmed, garbage is among humanity’s most prodigious of physical legacies, a valuable source for the study of the past.
 Separating the unwanted from the desirable and getting rid of waste are part of the central routines of everyday life in every civilization.
 During the last half century, this obscured aspect of human existence has become increasingly conspicuous.

 Under the alarmist rhetoric of environmentalists, the dramatically expanding volume of garbage has become a truly global problem, reaching far beyond the first-world economies of Europe and North America with their long-established consumer markets.
 As the standard of living in East Asia rises, so does the volume of garbage generated by the new generations of consumers in the region.

 The overall aim of this project is to examine waste as a social phenomenon in contemporary East Asia (China, Japan, South Korea and Taiwan), and to explore the historical shifts behind the transformation of practices related to the ‘production’ and disposal of garbage since the Second World War.

 In the latest issue of the journal of the German Association for Asian studies (DGA, Deutsche Gesellschaft fur Asienkunde), ASIEN, No. 141, Stephanie Assman wrote a conference report on the Waste in Asia conference, held in Leiden in June: read more…

 On the closing day of the popular exhibition ‘Too Pretty to Throw Away’ – still on view until Sunday August 28 – Prof. Dr. Katarzyna J. Cwiertka will hold a public lecture at SieboldHuis Leiden, Rapenburg 19.